-Trying to conceive or looking for a hormone free birth control?
+Trying to conceive or looking for hormone-free birth control?
 Basal body temping (BBT) might be for you!
-At my acupuncture practice I always recommend that my fertility patients track their BBT.
+At my acupuncture practice, I always recommend that my fertility patients track their BBT.
 It is a very easy way to capture a woman’s ovulation window.
 Also, there is oodles of TCM information within those daily temperatures.
 It really helps to guide treatments and hone in on what part of the cycle needs to be supported.
 Oh yeah, and it’s free!

 The Cycle Basics

 Starting with the very basics, a woman’s cycle “should” be within 28-32 days.
 Day one is considered to be the first day of your period.
-Day one, is the start of the follicular phase.
-During this phase the uterus will bleed 2-7 days.
+Day one is the start of the follicular phase.
+During this phase, the uterus will bleed for 2-7 days.
 Then roughly mid-cycle ovulation should occur.
-Post-ovulation is considered the luteal phase of the cycle, until the period arrives and the cycle starts all over again.
+Post-ovulation is considered the luteal phase of the cycle until the period arrives and the cycle starts all over again.
 Got it?
 Simples?
 Cool!

 Each phase of a woman’s cycle has a specific temperature range that a fertile woman “should” be ranging within.
 BBT charting is helpful because it captures these specific temperatures on a day-to-day basis.
 Making it helpful to see if a woman is actually ovulating, and on what specific day that might be occurring.
 Not kidding, some fertility patients are just timing sexual intercourse during the wrong days of the month.
 BBT charting is a clear indicator of a woman’s ovulation window.

 Temperature Ranges (Follicular Phase, Luteal Phase + Ovulation)